m2osw/snapcpp/README.md

     mkdir snapwebsites
     cd snapwebsites
     git clone --recursive https://github.com/m2osw/snapcpp.git snapcpp
+       or
+    git clone --recursive git@github.com:m2osw/snapcpp.git
     sudo snapcpp/bin/snap-ubuntu-packages --optional
     snapcpp/bin/snap-build

 The first time you try to build on your system, we suggest you run the `bin/snap-ubuntu-packages` script to get all the dependencies installed.
 Then the `snap-build` script does most everything else.

+**NOTE:** The `git clone` command is going to download all the contribs which are in separate git repositories.
+This causes an issue: the scheme will change to `git@github.com:` under your feet.
+So that means you need to have an account or do not use the recursive and manually get each project with `https:`.

 **IMPORTANT:** to run the `snap-build` script, you must be right outside of the snapcpp environment.